- Dramaturgy: Emil Filipčič

 - Stage manager: Urša Červ

-Vito Taufer puts on stage Simona Semenič’s new drama bang!.
-The author directs her attention on five women of different profiles and backgrounds, all amateur theatre artists, who are preparing a devised piece whit a poetic, albeit somewhat mysterious title dívčí válka.
-The gender-inverted cast and the play within a play bring an additional layer of meaning to the production which focuses on questioning gender roles, sexism and friction between sexes, as well as support at times disconcerting mix of humour and horror.
+Vito Taufer stages the new play bang! by Simona Semenič.
+The main characters are five women of different profiles and backgrounds, all amateur theatre artists, who are preparing a devised piece with a poetic, albeit somewhat mysterious title dívčí válka.
+The gender-inverted cast and the play within a play bring an additional layer of meaning to the production which focuses on questioning gender roles, sexism and friction between sexes, as well as support at times a disconcerting mix of humour and horror.
 And what is dívčí válka?
 It is 'a story from the eighth century' about 'young women who, instead of carving spoons and ladles from linden wood, carve spears and bows, / which they then use to massacre them / no mercy / just bang!'.
 Them?
 Who exactly?

 In bang! where five men play five women who play five cis- and heterosexual men, and one of them occasionally a woman, the concept of a play within a play, an otherwise well-known theatre phenomenon, goes beyond the dimensions of the performative and representation, beyond truth and its mask as the fundamental elements of theatre logic.
 In the performance the representations fall away; once the first mask falls off, another is hiding behind it, and so on to eternity.
 We fully adopt the logic of its play and internalise as a rule its thought that rules are variable, unfinished and constantly changing.
 This at the same time spontaneously liberates us from the permanent rational entrapment into the biological sex.